uhh-lt/kaldi-tuda-de/README.md

 All WER numbers are using Kaldi's FST for decoding without rescoring.
 Note that you can get an additional 10-15% relative improvement with a better language using RNN-LM rescoring, see [our paper](https://arxiv.org/abs/1807.10311) for more details.

-We have developped a PyKaldi based solution to use the models with either a local microphone or network streaming in real time: https://github.com/uhh-lt/kaldi-model-server
+We have developed a PyKaldi based solution to use the models with either a local microphone or network streaming in real time: https://github.com/uhh-lt/kaldi-model-server

 Another option to use the models is the [Kaldi gstreamer server project](https://github.com/alumae/kaldi-gstreamer-server).
 You can either stream audio and do online (real-time) recogniton with it or send wav files via http and get a JSON result back.
 See also the Kaldi + Gstreamer Server Software installation guide [here](https://raw.githubusercontent.com/bmilde/ambientsearch/master/INSTALL_KALDI).
 There is a run_tuda_de.sh in the package that starts Kaldi gstreamer workers for tuda_de.
 You will need to modify the KALDI_ROOT variable in the script so that it finds your Kaldi installation properly.